-There is some evidence that warm spells are increasing in length, particularly in Ethiopia and northern Somalia/Somaliland region (Gebrechorkos et al., 2019), as is the number of consecutive dry days in some parts of eastern Africa, which may have an impact on drought length and increase the rapidity of onset and the intensity of drought (Trenberth et al., 2014).
-However,
+There are some factors influencing droughts and attribution results that are beyond the scope of this paper.
+For example, there is some evidence that warm spells are increasing in length, particularly in Ethiopia and Northern Somalia/Somaliland region (Gebrechorkos et al., 2019), as is the number of consecutive dry days in some parts of Eastern Africa, which may have an impact on drought length and increase the rapidity of onset and the intensity of drought (Trenberth et al., 2014).